JarrettSpiker/JarrettSpiker.github.io/dndCampaigns/faldariaCampaign/characters.md

     - {% include hoverImage.html text="Image" image="characterImages/Javette.jpg" %}
  - **Bilry**.
 A White Islander human man, and agent of the Whispering Hand
     - Formerly the captain of a White Isles ship, after becoming wheelchair bound he opened a shop in Talonstone as a front for a Whispering Hand
  - **Amaranth Chaedris**.
-A Changeling mercenary, and Gergee's former love interest.
+A Changeling mercenary and expert impersonator.
+Gergee's former love interest.
 She has been tailing the party for some time, most notably as Nora, their waitress at the Happy Gnome
     - She seems to be simultaneously furious at Gergee, and jealous of all the people around him.
     - While she has no "real" form, this is her one of her preferred ones when she is not hiding her identity, which Helena briefly saw during their interaction {% include hoverImage.html text="Image" image="characterImages/amaranth.jpg" %}